 Domestic violence is defined in Florida as assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.

-In Florida, domestic violence is one of the most commonly committed crimes.
+In West Palm Beach, domestic violence is one of the most commonly committed crimes.
 Like many other states, Florida has stricter laws and policies relating to domestic violence often treating it as a serious violent crime.
 The number of domestic violence cases increases each year in the U.S., and we especially saw a rapid 8.1% increase after jurisdictions imposed pandemic-related lockdown orders starting in the spring of 2020.

 If you were arrested for domestic violence in Palm Beach County contact our office at (561) 671-5995 to better comprehend the legalities of the charges against you, and what you need to do to prevent a conviction.

 Can a West Palm Beach Domestic Violence Victim Have the Charges Dropped?

 Arguments can get out of hand and sometimes lead to both serious and violent situations.
 Florida prosecutors and judges will do everything in their power to guarantee the victim is safe from the alleged abuser during an active investigation.
 Because of this, a victim alone cannot have the charges dropped.
 However, the victim’s input can go a long way in a prosecutor deciding to file a case, drop a case, or negotiate a settlement.